You guys never cease to amaze me.

 Of course you do, but I thought you'd take the funds' side.
 I thought you'd point out that nobody could pick just those four stocks, much less time the market so perfectly.
 In other words, I thought you'd say that my $35,000 blood money is a gross exaggeration and unfair.

-So you can imagine how amazed I was by what most of you really said.
-It'll amaze you, too.
+So you can imagine I was shocked by what most of you really said.
+It'll shock you, too.
 But first, let's revisit my second hypothetical -- namely, that you invested $1,000 a year for 20 years.
-If you earned a more reasonable 22.8% per year, you'd be out some a mind-blowing $90,000 in fees and lost profits.
+If you earned a more reasonable 21.8% per year, you'd be out a mind-blowing $90,000 in fees and lost profits.

 You got worked like a chump!